top of page

 A roadblock doesn’t move until you decide to move it.

-• surrendering a responsibility that God never asked you to carry,
+• surrendering a responsibility God never asked you to carry

-• confronting a lie you’ve believed so long you started calling it truth,
+• confronting a lie you’ve believed for so long it started sounding like truth

-• or simply admitting that your heart has grown attached to something God never blessed.
+• or admitting that your heart has grown attached to something God never blessed

 But ultimately, we’re the ones who have to pick it up and move it.